Protecting Your Rights As A Tenant

 - Negligent security

 Any of the above can result in serious injuries or deaths.
 When these tragedies strike, many tenants do not know what to do or where to turn.
-Fortunately, they can turn to our law firm, and so can you.
+Fortunately, they can turn to me and my law firm, The Denson Law Firm, LLC, and so can you.

 The Legal Process

-If you sustained a tenant injury or lost a loved one due to an accident that occurred in a rental house or apartment because of a landlord’s negligence, the first step in the legal process is to secure an experienced lawyer like Scott E. Denson.
-With his help, you can file a suit asserting the rights afforded to you by Alabama law.
+If you sustained a tenant injury or lost a loved one due to an accident that occurred in a rental house or apartment because of a landlord’s negligence, the first step in the legal process is to secure an experienced lawyer like me.
+With my help, you can file a suit asserting the rights afforded to you by Alabama law.

-During your initial consultation, attorney Denson will listen to your story and examine you or your family member’s medical records.
-Armed with this information, he can determine if you have a case and explain your legal options.
+During your initial consultation, I will listen to your story and examine you or your family member’s medical records.
+Armed with this information, I can determine if you have a case and explain your legal options.

 Most cases reach out-of-court settlements; however, some do go to trial.
-Regardless of the path your case takes, Mr. Denson will be your advocate from the beginning to the end.
+Regardless of the path your case takes, I will be your advocate from the beginning to the end.
+I have extensive litigation experience, so whether your case is able to be settled or I need to take matters to court, you can trust that you are in good hands every step of the way.